gulistan-co/master_cover_letter_creator/README.md

 Built on 300+ applications.
 Forensically extracted.

+## 📡 Deployment status

+This repository does **not** deploy automatically from this workspace.
+To make it live you must run one of the deployment flows below (GitHub Pages for the static front end, Render for the Node/AI backend) and point the UI at your hosted API via `window.API_BASE_URL` if you separate them.
+Until you do, everything runs locally only.

 ## 🚀 Quick Deploy to GitHub Pages (5 minutes)

 ### Step 1: Create GitHub Repository